MonashDataFluency/Power_BI/docs/04-plotting.md

 Size: By population

-**Challenge 1:** Keep the summarize option ON.
-Create a chart with the following options:
+### Challenge 1: Keep the summarize option ON.
+Create a chart with the following options:{.challenge}

 x-Axis: year